for Veterans and the Public

 Two-page guide to the symptoms, treatment, and prevention of hepatitis A, B, and C

-Definitions of terms commonly used with hepatitis C and related conditions.
+Definitions of terms commonly used with viral hepatitis and related conditions.

 - American Liver Foundation